Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Acoustic wave theory

-We observe in Fig. \ref{fig:Theory_2}(d) that the surface modes (pSAW and SAW) exhibit an avoided crossing with the SH-BAW mode, suggesting a coupling of the surface and bulk modes for angles around 18$\degree$ from the [110] axis.
-Approaching the anti-crossing, we find that the surface modes acquire a strong horizontal component (Fig. \ref{fig:Theory_2}(e)), which is the main polarization of the SH-BAW.
-This suggests that coupling between surface and bulk modes can indeed explain the anti-crossing.
-Finally, we would like to point out that exactly in the [110] direction, the non-decaying partial wave of the pseudo mode vanishes due to the crystal symmetry.
-Hence, precisely along [110], the pSAW mode is non-leaky \cite{Maznev2003}.
+We observe in Fig. \ref{fig:Theory_2}(d) that the pure surface mode (SAW) exhibits an avoided crossing with the SH-BAW mode, \cite{Alzina2025,Tarasenko2021} suggesting mode coupling for angles smaller than 20$\degree$ from the [110] axis.
+Approaching the anti-crossing, we find that the SAW mode acquires a strong horizontal component (Fig. \ref{fig:Theory_2}(e)), which is the main polarization of the SH-BAW.
+This suggests that the coupling between the SAW and the SH-BAW can indeed explain the anti-crossing.
+Finally, we note that the non-decaying partial wave of the pseudo mode vanishes precisely in the [110] direction due to the crystal symmetry.
+As a result, the pSAW mode is here non-leaky. \cite{Maznev2003}

+As GaAs is weakly piezoeletric, the piezoelectric effect is often disregarded in calculations; the inclusion of the piezoelectric effect changes the velocity of the pSAW in the [110] direction only by 2.4 m/s.
+Nevertheless, the piezoelectric effect is essential for the calculation of the angle-dependent electromechanical coupling coefficient $\kappa$ for surface modes.
+This coefficient can be determined from the velocity difference $\Delta v$ between short-circuited ($a_{\Phi}$ = 0) and open-circuit ($D=0$) electrical boundary conditions: $\kappa^2 = 2\frac{\Delta v}{v}$. \cite{Oliner1978}